adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #141 Wasn't able to get anything done yesterday.
 Will give it another go tomorrow.

 #142 Went for vacation up north for the weekend.
 Will try to get some stuff done in the morning.

+#143 Didn't really get to work on anything today.
+We are up at the cabin, so didn't have a chance to get something done.